 The "clear and convincing evidence" standard is an intermediate burden of proof used in civil proceedings.
-It requires a party to establish that a factual claim is highly probable β stronger than merely "more likely than not," but not as demanding as proof beyond a reasonable doubt.
+It requires a party to establish that a factual claim is highly probable β stronger than merely "more likely than not" level of certainty for the preponderance of the evidence standard, but not as demanding as near certainty that the reasonable doubt standard requires.

 π This post is for paying subscribers only